Dre Campbell Farm

 Vinegar’s strong smell deters many garden pests, including mole crickets.

-A diluted vinegar solution can be sprayed onto infested areas, particularly in mole cricket burrows.
+Spray a diluted vinegar solution on areas with infestations.
+This works well in mole cricket burrows.
 However, it is essential to use vinegar sparingly, as excessive use can alter soil pH.

-It is also an excellent home remedy to eliminate mole cricket nymphs naturally.
+It is also an excellent home remedy for naturally eliminating mole cricket nymphs.

 4. Soapy Water

-One of the simplest ways to check if you have a mole cricket problem is using soapy water.
+One of the simplest ways to check if you have a mole cricket problem is to use soapy water.
 This method helps detect infestations and forces the pests to the surface.

 Mix one ounce of liquid dish soap with one gallon of water.
 Then, pour it over suspected infested areas.
 Within minutes, mole crickets and their nymphs will emerge.